vpbasile/vpbasile/README.md

 - 👋 Hi, I’m @vpbasile aka Schmincenzo
-- 👀 I’m interested in Web Dev and Miscrocontrollers
+- 👀 I’m interested in Web Dev, UX, and Microcontrollers
 - 🌱 I’m currently learning how to work with SVGs.
 I'm also working on a trivia game.
 - 💞️ I’m looking to collaborate on React Apps of any kind, especially database projects